 6/12/17 Beechen Away

 Alex moved into coaching after suffering a long term knee injury whilst at school.
 He quickly developed a passion for coaching, and was afforded three fantastic opportunities to develop his coaching skills in New Zealand, South Africa and at the world renowned rugby school Millfield.
 Upon completing a sport & exercise science degree with the University of Bath, Alex took up the position of Head Coach at Melksham Oak School in 2015.

-With a move to Royal Wootton Bassett Academy, Alex will continue in a Head of Rugby role, as well as embarking on his promotion to Director of Rugby for Mad Dog Sport, where he will be developing and monitoring the full rugby programme.
+With a move to Royal Wootton Bassett Academy, Alex will continue in a Master in Charge of Rugby role, as well as embarking on his promotion to Director of Rugby for Mad Dog Sport, where he will be developing and monitoring the full rugby programme.

 Since Alex came on board with Mad Dog Sport he has thrived as a coach and mentor, proven through the excellent development shown within the squad at Melksham Oak School.
 His attention to detail and eagerness to progress as a coach is undeniable and we are excited to see what he will do with the squad at RWBA.

 In addition to his role with Mad Dog Sport, he coaches with Bath Rugby’s DPP & EPDG (pre-cursor age groups to the Bath Academy).
-Alex has recently completed his RFU Level 3 qualification and is hoping to make a steady return to the pitch, after a knee injury, as a player/coach with Bradford-on-Avon RFC.
+Alex has recently completed his RFU Level 3 qualification and is hoping to make a steady return to the pitch, after a knee injury.

 Ryan Kirby joined Mad Dog Sport in August 2017, as the new Assistant Coach at The Royal Wootton Bassett Academy.